The 2019 Cat Theft Report

 Police crime figures updated and there's not much to purr about!

-Before reading this report please ensure you sign the new Pet Theft government petition:
+Before reading this report please ensure you sign the following important government petitions:

 Very little primary data has been gathered about the extent of the theft threat for cats and our feline companions were being left out of the debate as a result.
 It seemed to us that if we were ever going to be able to sharpen our claws when it comes to legislation this needed urgent addressing.